INTRODUCTION

-Are you tired of dealing with persistent lower back pain?
-If you’re wondering about osteopathy for lower back pain, or what does an osteopath do for back pain, then you’re in the right place.
+Are you tired of dealing with persistent low back pain?
+If you’re wondering about osteopathy for low back pain, or what does an osteopath do for back pain, then you’re in the right place.
 In this blog, we’ll also explore some common causes of low back pain and stiffness and how you can help yourself.

 Yes, it is.
 According to the paper, “Effectiveness of osteopathic interventions in chronic non-specific low back pain: A systematic review and meta-analysis” 2020 published in Complementary Therapies In Medicine, the findings stated that, “Osteopathy revealed to be more effective than control interventions in pain reduction and improving functional status in non-specific chronic low back pain.